jkobject/scPRINT/README.md

 ## Install `scPRINT`

 For the moment scPRINT has been tested on MacOS and Linux (Ubuntu 20.04) with Python 3.10.
+Its instalation takes on average 10 minutes.

 If you want to be using flashattention2, know that it only supports triton 2.0 MLIR's version and torch==2.0.0 for now.